HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 6-8

-Blueblush is a low-growing evergreen shrub that produces beautiful blue flowers with a blush of pink in the center.
+Blueblush is a low-growing evergreen shrub that produces beautiful blue flowers.
+They also have a blush of pink or white.

 17. Blue Flossflower